 Should any Township Board schedule a hearing, a word-for-word transcription of the proceedings is necessary.
 In these cases, a court reporter is brought in to record the transcript.
 Minutes will also still be taken by the secretary in the regular summarized fashion for meetings involving the Board of Supervisors.
 The hearing transcript will be available for purchase from the court reporter.
 Please contact the Township for the name and number of the court reporter used if you would like to purchase a hearing transcript.

 The Minutes are kept primarily to record the legal Motions of the Board and to record other basic information such as the names of Supervisors and appointees who attended as well as the names of residents and individuals who spoke or commented at the meeting.

 They are also often used to keep track of the progress of projects, to record the timeline of events, to record the basic content of complaints and other topics discussed, as well as a tool for remembering when and with whom the next action lies on any particular subject.

 Minutes are not a verbatim account or transcript of the meeting and do not contain direct quotes except very rarely.
-Meetings are generally not recorded.
-The Minutes originate from the notes of the secretary which are jotted down during the meeting and fleshed out during the editing process into complete sentences and thoughts which are often paraphrased and otherwise condensed.
+Meetings are generally recorded for the purposes of assisting the secretary with recording the minutes.
+The recording combined with the personal notes of the secretary, when edited and condensed make up the draft of the minutes of a meeting.

 Revisions to Minutes